 Five bedrooms are provided at first floor level, including a master suite on the East end of the building, complete with its own terrace.
 An attached annex contains 2 bedrooms and living space.
 Ancillary buildings to manage the woodland and a replacement swimming pool are also proposed for the site.

-A carefully hard-landscaped garden designed by Alladiosims garden designers provides a series of terraces, bbq and seating areas, with retaining walls filled with wild flower planting cascading down to a replacement swimming pool.
+A carefully hard-landscaped garden designed by Alladiosims garden designers will intergrate the building into its surroundings, and blur the line between indoor and outside living spaces.
+The scheme provides a series of terraces, bbq and seating areas, with retaining walls filled with wild flower planting cascading down to a new replacement swimming pool.